 6. Good egg

 Try this one only if you’re confident your bubba doesn’t have an egg allergy.
 Next time you’re baking, separate an egg and use the egg white as an ointment for your little cupcake.
-Simply pat on their bottom and let dry before putting them back in their nappy.
+Simply pat them on their bottom and let them dry before putting them back in their nappy.

 7. Aloe, aloe!